 6.1.1 General Purpose Bulletin Boards in University Unions:

-All materials for posting must be approved and stamped at an information desk in Warren Hall, Taylor Down Under or the Festival and follow the procedures outlined above.
+All materials for posting must be approved and stamped at an information desk in Madison Union, Taylor Down Under or the Festival and follow the procedures outlined above.

 6.1.2 General Purpose Bulletin Boards in Other Areas of Campus (i.e. Academic buildings, Athletic facilities, etc.)